Get Your Hands On Research!

 The Logan Science Journalism Program at the MBL, founded in 1986, offers professional science journalists, writers, editors, and broadcast journalists a chance to forget about story deadlines and immerse themselves in the process of basic biomedical and environmental research.
-Room, board, lab fees, and U.S. travel are covered for accepted fellows.
+Room, board, lab fees, U.S. travel or partial foreign travel are covered for accepted fellows.

-The Choice Is Yours: The program offers journalists the choice between two introductory intensive courses:
+The Choice Is Yours: The program offers journalists the choice between two introductory intensive courses held at the Marine Biological Laboratory in Woods Hole, Massachusetts, and nearby field sites:

 |For Science/Health Journalists: